Schools and SEN

 -

-Classroom help for children with SEN
+Classroom help for children with special needs

 Children with SEN may need additional help in the classroom.
 So what help are you entitled to, how can you make sure you get it and is there anything else you can do?